-• Historic designations are common within this district, and adjacent infill activities must respect the historic character of adjacent properties.
-Vacant lots should be redeveloped with compatible infill that reflects the desired character of the neighborhood.
+- · Historic designations are common within this district, and adjacent infill activities must respect the historic character of adjacent properties.
+Vacant lots should be redeveloped with compatible infill that reflects the desired character of the neighborhood. - · Accessory dwelling units for single-family residential offer options to consider for affordability, aging in place, and to meet other housing needs.
+Safeguards should be considered to hinder or reverse the conversion of owneroccupied residential units to multifamily units. - Allow context sensitive multifamily redevelopment along higher volume roads, along district edges, and near major destinations when appropriately integrated with adjacent uses and styles. - Support incentive programs that increase owner occupancy and affordable housing.

-- Accessory dwelling units for single-family residential offer options to consider for affordability, aging in place, and to meet other housing needs.
-Safeguards should be considered to hinder or reverse the conversion of owneroccupied residential units to multifamily units. - Allow context sensitive multifamily redevelopment along higher volume roads, along district edges, and near major destinations when appropriately integrated with adjacent uses and styles. - Support incentive programs that increase owner occupancy and affordability (including approaches promoting both permanent affordability and home ownership for all income levels). - Promote neighborhood enhancements of public improvements such as sidewalks, streetlights, street trees and landscaping, and playgrounds and play areas. - Preserve, repair, or upgrade the capacity of aging utilities within the district. - The close proximity to the downtown, Indiana University, and area employers, along with good access to urban services, makes this district a priority area for affordable housing initiatives. - In new development or redevelopment projects, utilities could be placed underground and located so as to minimize potential conflicts with trees and other landscaping features. - Develop additional guidance for infill and redevelopment through a form-based code approach, creating one or more overlay districts for the Mixed Urban Residential areas.
+- · Promote neighborhood enhancements of public improvements such as sidewalks, streetlights, street trees and landscaping, and playgrounds and play areas. - Preserve, repair, or upgrade the capacity of aging utilities within the district. - The close proximity to the downtown, Indiana University, and area employers, along with good access to urban services, makes this district a priority area for affordable housing initiatives. - In new development or redevelopment projects, utilities could be placed underground and located so as to minimize potential conflicts with trees and other landscaping features. - Develop additional guidance for infill and redevelopment through a form-based code approach, creating one or more overlay districts for the Mixed Urban Residential areas.